MPDG - Frequently Asked Questions

 A State may use toll credits toward the non-Federal share requirement for the INFRA and Rural grant programs but not for Mega.
 States should refer to 23 U.S.C.
 120(i) for detailed information on the terms governing the use of toll credits.

-A project is designated as urban if it is located within or on the boundary of a 2010 Census-designated Urbanized Area (UA), and that UA had a population greater than 200,000.
-If a project is not designated as urban, it is designated as rural and is eligible for the Rural Surface Transportation Grant program, as well as considered a rural project for the INFRA and Mega programs.
+A project is designated as urban if it is located within or exactly on the boundary of a 2020 Census-designated Urban Area (UA), and that UA had a population greater than 200,000.

 The BIL, enacted as the Infrastructure Investment and Jobs Act, Public Law 117-58 (Nov.
 15, 2021), authorizes a recipient or subrecipient of a grant provided by the DOT Secretary under Title 23 or 49, United States Code (U.S.C to implement a local or other geographical or economic hiring preference relating to the use of labor for construction of a project funded by the grant, including pre-hire agreements, subject to any applicable State and local laws, policies, and procedures.
 BIL, §25019(a)(1).